cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 | API cost | Baseline | ~1% of original cost | Rapidly declining |
 | Inference speed | Baseline | Orders of magnitude faster | Accelerating |

-Building a complex retrieval infrastructure to solve a bottleneck that is quickly disappearing is not a sound long-term strategy.
-The investment may still be justified today, but teams should be honest about the shelf life of the tradeoff.
+Building a complex retrieval infrastructure to solve a bottleneck that is quickly disappearing carries real shelf-life risk.
+The investment may still be justified today; teams should still model how long that justification lasts as context windows and costs shift.

 ### The Core Idea Remains Valid

-The critique here targets the naive implementation, not the underlying principle.
+The critique here targets naive implementations; the underlying principle stands.
 The ability to efficiently retrieve sparse, relevant knowledge from a large corpus is fundamental to enhancing generation quality.
-The real opportunity is not to patch an old search paradigm with an LLM wrapper but to achieve a deeper integration where retrieval and reasoning co-evolve.
-This distinction between "applying RAG" and "engineering information retrieval for LLMs" is where the most important product decisions are being made right now.
+The opportunity ahead is deeper integration where retrieval and reasoning co-evolve instead of bolting an LLM onto legacy search.
+The gap between "applying RAG" and "engineering information retrieval for LLMs" is where the most important product decisions are being made right now.

 ---